 Cinnamon and Honey Anti Aging Face Scrub

-Mix raw honey and cinnamon together in a small bowl and apply to face and neck, avoiding eye area.
+Mix raw honey and cinnamon in a small bowl and apply to face and neck, avoiding eye area.
 Rinse off immediately if the heat gets overwhelming.
 Leave on for 10 minutes and rinse well with warm water, follow with a hydrating serum or moisturizer.

 How Much Cinnamon Can You Take in a Day

 Because cinnamon is an unproven treatment, there isn’t a set dose.
 Some experts suggest 1/2 to 1 teaspoon (2-4 grams) of powder a day.
-Some studies have used between 1 gram and 6 grams of cinnamon.
+Some studies have used between 1 and 6 grams of cinnamon.
 Very high doses might be toxic.